DausHamyR/fw15-ReactNative/README.md

 ![alt text](https://res.cloudinary.com/dxs0yxeyr/image/upload/v1690643795/Amat%20Daus/1690643793836.png)
 ![alt text](https://res.cloudinary.com/dxs0yxeyr/image/upload/v1690643886/Amat%20Daus/1690643885207.png)
 ## Introduction
-Cruelty Free is a website for finding information or buying tickets to take part in events held around the world.
-Users can find information about when the event will be held, where the event will be held, and much more.
-And on the website you can also create events, ticket prices, and event management for event providers
+Cruelty Free is a mobile application for finding information or buying tickets to attend events held around the world.
+Users can find out information about when the event will be held, where the event will be held, and much more.
+And in the application you can also create events, ticket prices, and event management for event providers

 ## Features Cruelty Free
 - Looking for existing Events